 Case Study: Managing the Situation

 The answer varies on a case-to-case basis.
-It depends on several factors such as; if the damages had been disclosed and discussed by the seller to the buyer beforehand, evidence that prove or disprove such claims, and if there is really fraud or misrepresentation that exists in their transaction.
-In whatever situation, real estate buyers have the right or prerogative to sue the seller and to file the necessary charges.
+It depends on several factors such as; if the damages had been disclosed and discussed by the seller to the buyer beforehand, evidence that proves or disproves such claims, and if there is really fraud or misrepresentation that exists in their transaction.
+In whatever situation, real estate buyers have the right or prerogative to sue the seller and to file the necessary changes.

 Court Hearing and Resolution